 That includes not only those who need health care but, "even if I have health care from my employer, is it still going to be there?"

 She said it also includes being able to take care of their children and their parents.

 "It's a real anxiety about keeping those benefits those of us have for pre-existing conditions, lifetime caps, keeping kids on until they're 27."

-The second major issue, she said people talk to her about is education.
+The second major issue, she said people talk to here about is education.
 She said President Trump's education secretary Betsy deVos, "doesn't have our best interests at heart."

-"I know what's important to people around the kitchen table."
+"I know what's important to people around the kitchen table," she said.

 She also pointed to her backing of the Veterans Choice Act that says veterans living more than 40 miles from a VA center or those who wait more than 30 days for care can go outside the system for medical care.

 She said she's running because, "Dean Heller has been betraying Nevadans over and over."